rusefi/rusefi_documentation/Try-It.md

 At this point, it appears the Frankenso is good for your applications.
 So now you need to get it.
 If you have some $, you can simply purchase an assembled board.

 While you wait for the board, you can start learning about what you'll need to do when you get the board.
 You can install tuning software and you can get several items ready for when the board arrives.
-Start following the steps listed on this page http://rusefi.com/wiki/index.php?title=Manual:Start-a-project/en
+Start following the steps listed on 0this page](HOWTO-Get-Running)

 Once you get the board, you should plug it into your harness.
 Then follow the instructions in the above link, which will walk you through powering it up, configure the board with TunerStudio (TS) and making software adjustments.
 Once you have things configured and working correctly you can then try to start it and make adjustments to the tuning tables via TS.